स्वागत छ! Witamy! 歡迎! Herzlich willkommen!

 FAQ 1: What’s the difference between

-a “whole foods plant-based diet” and “the vegan lifestyle”?!
+being “plant-based” and “the vegan lifestyle”?!

-The whole foods, plant-based diet (hereafter WFPB) is primarily (but not exclusively) about healthy eating, whereas the vegan lifestyle is about avoiding all forms of animal exploitation, not just in food, for example, avoiding wearing leather.
+The whole foods, plant-based diet (hereafter WFPB) is primarily (but not exclusively) about healthy eating, whereas the vegan lifestyle is about avoiding all forms of animal exploitation, not just in food, for example avoiding wearing leather.
 Also, a vegan diet is not necessarily healthy, as this brief video highlights in extremely clear and studied detail:

 But wait, there’s even more!